Summary

 Article Publishing Charges

-List price APCs across our journals range from US$600 to US$4,800.
-The list price APC is reviewed at least annually across journals and varies based on a number of factors, including:
+The list price APC is reviewed at least annually across journals and varies based on several factors, including:

 Book Publishing Charges